DJPeters03/WaterSurvivalMappingAI/README.md

 ---

 Have fun turning knobs and watching strategy emerge.
-If you make a neat variant, document your reward schedule and share a gif—this little agent loves new worlds! 🌍🧠